-Approximately 3.5 million American Muslims will celebrate Ramadan from Thursday, April 23 to Saturday, May 23.
+Approximately 3.5 million American Muslims will celebrate Ramadan from Wednesday, March 22 (2023) to Thursday, April 13.
 The observance is from one crescent moon to the next, and constitutes one of the Five Pillars of Islam.
 Muslims fast from sun rise to sunset, so a pre-dawn breakfast and a night time repast constitute their only meals.
 The custom of fasting in this period is accompanied by works of charity and prayer.
 This is a time when, by cultivating bodily purity, the faithful attempt to grow closer to God.

 Public and independent schools have no obligation to teach about Ramadan, but some explanation is helpful with an increasing number of Muslim students, who are fasting during the school day.
 Understanding the feast is part of cultural literacy.
 Core Knowledge schools introduce Islam in first and fourth grade (children learn about its Five Pillars in fourth).
 Teachers who wish to teach about Ramadan in non-Muslim school settings could simply preface readings by saying: "Here's what Muslims around the world are celebrating this month.
 This is the background that gives meaning to their celebrations."
 When the books are narrated from the standpoint of a believer, simply say so.

 We offer a variety of books, some of which will be more suited to Schools of Faith than public schools, but teachers will be the best judges.
 This is a work in progress.
 We will be adding more books as they come to our attention: feel free to submit recommendations!